P. Ayyakannu: Activism

 Initially, Ayyakannu was part of the Rashtriya Swayamsevak Sangh (RSS) affiliated Bharatiya Kisan Sangh and acted as its deputy general secretary of Tamil Nadu.
-He resumed his demonstrations against the central government when the Bharatiya Janata party (BJP) came to power in 2014.
+He resumed his demonstrations against the central government when the Bharatiya Janata Party (BJP) came to power in 2014.
 He later left the Bharatiya Kisan Sangh and formed his own farmers organization called the Desiya Thenidhiya Nathigal Inaippu Vivasayigal Sangam (National South Indian River Interlinking Agriculturalists Association).

 2017 Tamil Nadu farmers protest in Delhi

 Tamil Nadu in 2016 suffered severe drought than in 100 years.
 Many farmers were unable to pay the loans back.
-Ayyakannu led Protestants in New Delhi and asked the government to abandon the loan they got from the cooperative banks.
+Ayyakannu led Protesters in New Delhi and asked the government to abandon the loan they got from the cooperative banks.
 These protesters also demanded the establishment and proper functioning of Cauvery River water management, as the Karnataka Government wasn't releasing water for Tamil Nadu, as per the Supreme court order.